-Trump’s 2016 campaign chair was a ‘grave counterintelligence threat,’ had contact with Russian intelligence, Senate panel finds
+Report: Trump team’s ties to Russia posed risk

 The panel concluded that the FBI’s handling of Russian threats to the election was “flawed,” for example, and that the bureau gave “unjustified credence” to allegations about Trump’s Russia ties made in the dossier compiled by Steele, “based on an incomplete understanding of Steele’s past reporting record.”

-The committee said that it did not rely in any way on Steele’s memos, but included references to separate sources related to one of his dossier’s most explosive allegations.
-The report cited “testimony and other information provided by several witnesses” referring to the possible existence of compromising tapes and eyewitness accounts of Trump’s conduct with women during past visits to Moscow.
+The committee said it did not rely in any way on Steele’s memos, but it included references to separate sources related to one of his dossier’s most explosive allegations.
+The report cited “testimony and other information provided by several witnesses” referring to the possible existence of compromising tapes and witness accounts of Trump’s conduct with women during past visits to Moscow.

 The panel agreed that the FBI overestimated Steele’s reliability and that Manafort and other aides exposed the campaign to undue Russian influence.
-But its leaders were divided along party lines in how they interpreted other findings, and several members — including acting chairperson Sen. Marco Rubio, R-Fla. — endorsed dissenting conclusions about Trump’s culpability.
+But its leaders were divided along party lines in how they interpreted other findings, and several members – including the committee’s acting chairman, Sen. Marco Rubio, R-Fla. – endorsed dissenting conclusions about Trump’s culpability.

-“After more than three years of investigation by this Committee, we can now say with no doubt, there was no collusion,” a group of six panel Republicans, including Rubio, wrote in a statement instead accusing the Democratic Party of coordinating with foreign actors to produce Steele’s dossier.
+“After more than three years of investigation by this Committee, we can now say with no doubt, there was no collusion,” a group of six panel Republicans, including Rubio, wrote in a statement that instead accused the Democratic Party of coordinating with foreign actors to produce Steele’s dossier.

 The FBI’s conduct remains under investigation by Connecticut U.S. Attorney John Durham, who was tapped by Barr to explore the origins of the Russia probe.

 A former FBI lawyer is expected to plead guilty Wednesday to falsifying a document in the Russia case.
-Durham also likely to interview former CIA Director John Brennan on Friday, according to a person familiar with the investigation.
+Durham is also likely to interview former CIA director John Brennan on Friday, according to a person familiar with the investigation who spoke on the condition of anonymity.

-Five Democrat senators — including Kamala D. Harris, D-Calif., the party’s 2020 vice-presidential nominee — asserted the report “unambiguously shows that members of the Trump Campaign cooperated with Russian efforts to get Trump elected.”
+Five Democratic senators – including Kamala Harris of California, the party’s 2020 vice-presidential nominee – asserted that the report “unambiguously shows that members of the Trump Campaign cooperated with Russian efforts to get Trump elected.”
 Referring specifically to their findings on Manafort, the Democrats wrote, “This is what collusion looks like.”

 Warner, the ranking Democrat on the panel, did not sign onto the Democrats’ dissent but noted “a breathtaking level of contacts between Trump officials and Russian government operatives that is a very real counterintelligence threat to our elections.”

 Burr and Warner launched the probe before Trump’s inauguration in January 2017.
 Since then, Mueller released a 448-page report on Russian interference, and Trump was impeached and acquitted after Democrats accused him of coercing Ukrainian leaders to interfere in the 2020 election.
-The Senate probe involved interviews with more than 200 witnesses and gained access to classified materials relating to Russian disinformation.
+The Senate probe involved interviews with more than 200 witnesses and gained access to classified materials relating to Russian disinformation efforts.

-And although it covers much of the same turf as Mueller’s investigation, the committee’s work was different in nature.
-Mueller ran a criminal probe; the Senate committee conducted an intelligence investigation — a distinction that helps to explain some of nuanced differences between their conclusions.
+And although it covered much of the same turf as Mueller’s investigation, the committee’s work was different in nature.
+Mueller ran a criminal probe; the Senate committee conducted an intelligence investigation – a distinction that helps explain some of the nuanced differences between their conclusions.

-Mueller eventually secured convictions or indictments of six Trump aides.
+Mueller eventually secured the convictions or indictments of six Trump aides.
 The Justice Department later sought to withdraw charges against one, Flynn, and Trump commuted the sentence of a second, Stone.

-The special counsel also indicted 26 Russians, charging 12 military officers with being involved in the hacks and 13 Russians with manipulating social media to influence U.S. opinion.
+The special counsel also indicted 26 Russians, charging 12 military officers with involvement in the hacks and 13 Russians with manipulating social media to influence U.S. opinion.
 Kilimnik was charged with obstruction of justice.

-The intelligence committee’s report notes that it had made referrals to the Justice Department “for potential criminal activity” suspected during the course of its investigation.
-As The Washington Post reported late last week, Trump Jr., Kushner and Manafort were among those flagged to federal prosecutors because the committee believed their testimony was contradicted by information unearthed by Mueller.
+The Intelligence Committee’s report notes that it had made referrals to the Justice Department “for potential criminal activity” suspected during the course of its investigation.
+As The Washington Post reported late last week, Trump Jr., Kushner and Manafort were among those flagged to federal prosecutors because the committee believed that their testimony was contradicted by information unearthed by Mueller.

 It is unclear whether the Justice Department took action on the referrals.